yukaitung/lgdxrobot-docs/content/lgdxrobot2/_index.md

 LGDXRobot2 is a DIY Mecanum wheel chassis designed for building ROS2 robots using low-cost hardware.
 It offers complete freedom to customise hardware specifications and aims to inspire your enthusiasm on robotics.
 It also integrates seamlessly with the [LGDXRobot Cloud](https://lgdxrobot.bristolgram.uk/cloud/).

+LGDXRobot2 is not designed for beginners and requires some knowledge of robotics.
+{.alert .alert-info}

 This documentation covers the process of building the LGDXRobot2 from scratch.
 The first three sections describe the physical robot, including the chassis, controller board, and chassis tuning.

 * [Chassis](chassis)